 They're everywhere, just waiting like ticking, rattling bombs.
 Coiled in a live oak treetop, underneath the hood of the red Chevy ranch truck, on the other side of the screened back door,

 Several years ago, I went to see my folks on the family ranch that lies between Johnson City and Fredericksburg.
-The ranch has been in the family since the 1800's and is flanked by the Pedernales River, tons of limestone, Indian mounds, persimmon bushes, cedar and live oak, and seasonal bluebonnets.
-It also has rattlers, cottonmouths, a few jillion racers, chicken snakes, grass snakes and even occasional king snakes.
-There are sink holes and caves that I won't go near because...you guessed it, they serve as convention centers for vipers.
+The ranch has been in the family since the 1800s and is flanked by the Pedernales River, tons of limestone, Indian mounds, persimmon bushes, cedar, live oak, and seasonal bluebonnets.
+It also has rattlers, cottonmouths, a few jillion racers, chicken snakes, grass snakes, and even occasional king snakes.
+There are sinkholes and caves that I won't go near because...you guessed it, they serve as convention centers for vipers.

 "Take that--you serpent of the evil empire, you creature of doom.
 You are no match for Mighty Mouse!"
 These were tough words, but my knees were knocking.
 Shaking, I finally barreled on toward my parents' home.
-I ran inside the front door of the two story Walton's family-styled house and found my mother cooking venison sausage in the kitchen.
+I ran inside the front door of the two-story Walton family-styled house and found my mother cooking venison sausage in the kitchen.

 "Oh my gosh, Mom.
 I just killed the biggest, meanest rattler I've ever seen!"

 "Really?" she said.
 "Where was it?"

 "On this side of the gate by the barn."